 Children’s development, as well as their physical health, stress, and behavior.

-In addition, qualitative semi-structured interviews will be conducted with 80 randomly selected mothers in two of the four study sites.
-There will be four rounds of interviews.
-Three interviews will be done in the child’s first 30 months of life, and a fourth will be done after 40 months (when the payments are scheduled to have ended).
+In addition, qualitative semi-structured interviews are conducted with 80 randomly selected mothers in two of the four study sites.
+There will be four rounds of interviews over the first four years of the focal child's life.

 The study is designed to produce strong and clear evidence about the magnitude and pathways of causal connections between family income and early childhood development.
 Beyond its core contributions to science, the study will provide important evidence about the likely effects of tax and income-enhancement policies for young children, such as the Child and Earned Income Tax Credits, and related social policies designed to enhance family economic stability and well-being.